conan-io/docs/reference/commands/graph/info.rst

-The ``--package-filter`` accepts the ``&`` placeholder as ``--package-filter="&""`` to refer to the current "consumer" recipes, without needing to explictly type its package name.
+The ``--package-filter`` accepts the ``&`` placeholder as ``--package-filter="&""`` to refer to the current "consumer" recipes, without needing to explicitly type its package name.

 Available formatters